jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 metrics proposed by the Open Source Security Foundation (OpenSSF) and Libraries.io.
-Our analysis reveals that MTTU, a measure of a projects dependency update velocity, is strongly associated with improved project security.
+Our analysis reveals that MTTU, a measure of a project’s dependency update velocity, is strongly associated with improved project security.
 We did not find OpenSSF Criticality or Libraries. io Sourcerank to be associated with improved